traviswimer/grunt-not-constantinople/README.md

 If true, will remove the contents of the coverage folder before running istanbul

+#### options.instrumentationOptions
+Type: `object`

+Use this to pass additional Istanbul instrumentation configuration along (some values may be overridden by this task).
+See the "instrumentation" section of the command output from `istanbul help config`.

+#### options.reportingOptions
+Type: `object`

+Use this to pass additional Istanbul reporting configuration along (some values may be overridden by this task).
+See the "reporting" section of the command output from `istanbul help config`.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).